TIGRLab/documentation/docs/technical_skills/Using-The-Terminal.md

 In addition to 'Linux Journey' there's also this [Linux tutorial website](http://www.ee.surrey.ac.uk/Teaching/Unix/) which covers some topics not touched on and does a good job of explaining concepts.

+There's also the [software-carpentry lessons](https://software-carpentry.org/lessons/) which cover the command line, git, R, and other useful topics and are written specifically for data scientists (rather than computer scientists).

 Some useful pro-tips:

 1. You can open a terminal with the shortcut ctrl + alt + t